MrKai77/Loop/CONTRIBUTING.md

 ## Forking

 To fork, you can go to Loop, and see the "Fork" button at the top of your screen, click that, and change nothing.
-Once forked you'll see
+Once forked, you'll see

 ```sh
 Loop